emqx/emqx-docs/en_US/messaging/mqtt-auto-subscription.md

 4. Go to EMQX Dashboard.
 Click **Subscriptions** in the left navigation menu.

-   - It shows two subscriptions automatically subscribe the topic "a/1".
+   - It shows two subscriptions automatically subscribe to the topic "a/1".

    <img src="./assets/view-auto-sub-dashboard.png" alt="view-auto-sub-dashboard" style="zoom:35%;" />